Connection management

 - Deduplicate by

 id.
 The same event may arrive more than once — during replay after a reconnect, or if replay and live delivery overlap.
-Use the eventidto detect duplicates. - Order by
+Use the event id to detect duplicates.

 sequence.
 Events may arrive out of order during reconnection.
-Sort bysequencefor display. - Flatten
+Sort by sequence for display.

 User experience